skyportal/skyportal_spatial/README.md

-# Spatial benchmarks for skyportal
+# PostGISSpatialBackend benchmarks for skyportal